Previous dayMarch 31, 2026Next day

 35.2 km---✓ ReviewedUSGS →

-On March 31, 2026 at 21:21 UTC, a magnitude 3.1 earthquake struck 84 km N of Charlotte Amalie, U.S. Virgin Islands.
-This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
-The event originated approximately 35.2 km below the surface, classifying it as shallow crustal.
+A magnitude 3.1 earthquake was recorded 84 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 21:21 UTC.
+Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 35.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.099°N, -64.858°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 19.099°, -64.858°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31